olivoil/omarchy-world-clock/README.md

 ## Install

-On an x86-64 Omarchy system running the Quattro shell:
+On Omarchy Quattro:

 ```bash
 omarchy plugin add https://github.com/olivoil/omarchy-world-clock.git --enable
 ```

-That is the complete installation.
-The repository contains both the QML widget and its headless backend, so users do **not** need an AUR package, Rust, an installation hook, or administrator privileges.

 The interactive installer asks where to place the widget.
-You can move it at any time:
+You can move it after installing at any time:

 ```bash
 # Place it immediately after Omarchy's clock.